-- Preheat oven to 425F and begin by cutting 2 pounds of eggplant into approximately 1″ cubes.
+- Preheat oven to 425F and begin by cutting 2 pounds of eggplant into approximately 1" cubes.

-- Place all the cut eggplant into a large glass bowl and toss with a 1/2 cup of olive oil, a tsp of kosher salt and a 1/2 tsp of black pepper.
+- Place all the cut eggplant into a large glass bowl and toss with a ½ cup of olive oil, a tsp of kosher salt and a ½ tsp of black pepper.
 Use enough oil to coat all the pieces.

 - On a large baking sheet (line it with parchment paper to avoid sticking) spread out the eggplant.
 Keep the pieces from touching and if necessary use 2 sheet pans.
 Place the eggplant on the middle oven rack and roast for 25-30 minutes.

 - While the eggplant is roasting begin cutting 1 cup of celery into smallish pieces like shown.